ThreeSixtyGiving/standard/documentation/identifiers.md

 ## Organisation Identifier

-There are many different kinds of grant recipient, including:
+There are many different kinds of organisations that give, receive or benefit from grants, such as:

 * Registered companies
 * Registered charities